Since we’ve reached a new decade, this would be the perfect time to get rid of age-old misconceptions about illnesses, particularly migraines.

 If your goal is to achieve lasting relief from migraines, your first step should be recognizing the lies about the disorder.

-Continuous belief in lies hinders patients from getting the right migraine treatment.
+Continuous belief in lies hinders patients from getting the right treatment.
 Therefore, letting go of the myths shall help you reduce or eliminate successfully the symptoms that accompany your condition.

 The Truths About Migraines